Analyzing the Price-to-Earnings Ratio of Daqo New Energy Corp. (DQ)

 DQ) stock’s latest price update

 The stock price of Daqo New Energy Corp.
-(NYSE: DQ) has jumped by 4.01 compared to previous close of 35.95.
-Despite this, the company has seen a fall of -4.57% in its stock price over the last five trading days.
+(NYSE: DQ) has jumped by 2.49 compared to previous close of 38.18.
+Despite this, the company has seen a gain of 8.85% in its stock price over the last five trading days.

 DQ’s Market Performance

-During the last 5 trading sessions, DQ fell by -4.57%, which changed the moving average for the period of 200-days by -45.48% in comparison to the 20-day moving average, which settled at $40.36.
-In addition, Daqo New Energy Corp. saw -3.16% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, DQ rose by +8.85%, which changed the moving average for the period of 200-days by -37.96% in comparison to the 20-day moving average, which settled at $39.41.
+In addition, Daqo New Energy Corp. saw 1.35% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for DQ